GCOM7140/group-project/README.md

 * Statements about methodological limitations are made at appropriate times.

 ### Action Plan (20%)
-* All relevant elements of your Instagram campaign are covered in detail.
+* All relevant elements of your recommendation are covered in detail.
-* What should be posted (i.e., picture, caption, location, tags) and when it should be posted are outlined fully.
+* What should be tweeted (i.e., pictures, captions, tags) and when it should be posted are outlined fully.
 * The overall recommendation being proposed is creative (i.e., novel and useful).